8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 The overall portfolio is in balance; even at the fund level, including cash.
 Though it's close because of where the cash and S&P 500 positions are.

+I don't recall how the orders went on this day.

+### Day 20 results

+The funds were down on day 19 and I did the 15, 35, and 50 percent.
+The funds closed down, but just barely.

+The price per share was interesting again today.
+All of the funds except the extended market fund just sorta skipped like a stone across a pond.
+The extended market fund went down beyond 1 percent, but not beyond 2 percent, before finishing the day like a stone skipping across the same pond.

+I followed the spreadsheet recommendations, which said I could do 3 orders for the extended market fund and 2 orders for the multi-factor fund.

+In October 2020 there was a dip in all 4 funds; this was about the same price just before the COVID dip in February 2020.
+As of this day, the price per share for the S&P 500 and total market fund were roughly where they were just before that dip.
+Meanwhile, the multi-factor fund is managing to stay above its price around that time.
+Further, the extended market fund is actually below its price before and after that dip.
+Again, I believe this shows the tighter correlation between the two large-cap funds, which isn't surprising, as well as the lower correlation between all 4 of the funds; at least right now.
+Again, the price and performance difference seems to be enough to keep things interesting.

+2 of 5 orders executed.

+### Day 21 results

+Funds were down in price on day 20, so, going with the 15, 35, 50 again.
+This time the multi-factor fund is the only fund under its target, so, only going to put money toward it.

+The portfolio, at the fund level, is no longer in balance.
+The S&P 500 fund is lower than its minimum and it's overweight in the Traditional IRA, so, not buying more shares there.
+Given that I'm only putting in orders for a single fund I increased the cash available for orders to 100 percent, which allows me to follow the spreadsheet recommendations of 1 share for 2 cents over opening price, 2 shares at 1 percent down, and 3 shares at 2 percent down.

+Had a good uptick this day, but it didn't start that way, and the value of the Traditional IRA is greater than the initial amount of the check from the 401k.
+This is interesting because all of the funds, except the multi-factor fund have a price per share that is substantially lower than when the check was deposited.
+In other words, this investment approach seems to be working as desired, which is good.

+2 of 3 orders executed.

+### Day 22 results

 ## Closing M1 Finance